-Quality Assurance Improvement Plan for 2020/21 onwards.
+Quality Assurance Improvement Plan.

-Action Number Area for Action and Standards Reference Outcome Required Action Lead person Target Date for completion Date of Completion Latest Position 1 1000 Updated Charter and Partner approval.
+Action Number Area for Action and Standards Reference Outcome Required Action Lead person Target Date for completion Position End of March 2022 1 1000 Updated Charter and Partner approval.
 To review and update as appropriate, and present to COG and Partner Committees for approval.
-Head of Internal Audit & Team Leader Sep-21 (Annual Reports) Ongoing Presented to Committee July 2021 2 1210.A1 - Training Requirements Professional qualifications to be obtained.
-Auditors to enhance their skills and qualifications through professional study e.g. IIA Auditors 2023/24 Ongoing March 2021: An Auditor is undertaking IIA training.
-3 2420 - Timely Completion of Review Stages Improvement in issuing the 'Draft Report' to the agreed date as set out in the Brief.
+Head of Internal Audit & Team Leader Sep-21 (Annual Reports) Completed 30 th September 2021 2 1210.A1 - Training Requirements Professional qualifications to be obtained.
+Auditors to enhance their skills and qualifications through professional study e.g. IIA Auditors 2023/24 Current Officer training left the Organisation.
+Ongoing commitment and further training offers to Officers.
+March 2022 3 2420 - Timely Completion of Review Stages Improvement in issuing the 'Draft Report' to the agreed date as set out in the Brief.
 To make improvements in the monitoring of the management response after the issue of a Draft Report.
-Monitor the issue of Draft Reports and the receipt of management response during the financial year taking appropriate and timely action where the target dates are stressed.
-Auditors Mar-22 Ongoing March 2021: Extended deadline due to the impact of the pandemic and the new normal.
-Ongoing monitored 4 2500.A1 - Follow Up More efficient and timely follow up regarding reported management action plans.
-To review and enhance the follow up process, and monitor progress to reduce potential slippage.
-Audit Team Leader Sept-22 Ongoing March 2021: Extended deadline due to the impact of the pandemic and the new normal Being monitored and discussed as 1:2:1s 5 2010.A1 - Annual Risk Assessments More effective implementation of Annual Risk Assessments into the annual planning and use within individual audits.
-To review the current process of using the annual risk assessments and how inclusion into annual planning and audit planning can be improved.
-Head of Internal Audit / Audit Team Leader Nov-20 Complete 30 th November 2020 All office risk assessments have been reviewed.
-Risk assessments have been drafted for COVID associated office risks when visiting Partner offices.
+Monitor the issue of Draft Reports and the receipt of Auditors Mar-22 Monitoring and review completed with new and improved process being implemented 22/23 March 2022